Understanding Herpes: Symptoms, Testing & Treatment

 Untreated genital herpes can become severe for those with suppressed immune systems.
 You also are at higher risk of transmitting the infection to other parts of the body.
 If you are pregnant, herpes can result in problems for you and the unborn fetus or newborn baby.

 Testing for genital herpes can use one of two methods.
-If sores are present, a PCR test can be performed on the cells or fluid, or using blood or spinal fluid that would test for the DNA of the herpes virus.
+If sores are present, a PCR test can be performed on the cells or fluid or using blood or spinal fluid that would test for the DNA of the herpes virus.
 This method can provide differentiation between HSV-1 and HSV-2 for proper diagnosis.

 If no sores are present, a blood antibody test may be used.
 Unfortunately, this method of testing may not be as accurate at finding the exact viral cause of the infection.
 Also, because it’s looking for antibodies, it won’t always be clear if it’s a currently active infection or an infection that occurred in the past.
 The sample will also need to be taken some time after exposure as it takes weeks for antibodies to develop.

-Source: HealthLinkBC, Herpes Tests
+Source: HealthLinkBC, Herpes Test

 Test results will be provided anywhere from the same day to a few days after the lab received the sample.
 This will depend on the type of test performed and the lab being used.
 Some clinics may offer rapid HSV-2 testing that would provide results in as little as 10 minutes.